 Maintained cordial relations with Emperor Shah Aalam, and received the title ‘Mahendra’.

 The chhatris at Orchha completely lived up to my expectations.
 They’re a wonderful set of monuments, seemingly frozen in time along with the other sites in medieval Orchha.
+I made a repeat visit to these monuments later in the day, but this time looking to get some shots at sunset with the river Betwa in the foreground.
+My blog on the best location for a stunning Orchha sunset details where these can be captured and the pros/cons of each possible location.

 Interestingly the name Orchha means ‘hidden’, which in many respects is how Orchha still feels today.
 It does receive quite a few visitors each year, and yet mass tourism has not overshadowed everything, at least not yet.
 Orchha remains a little undiscovered I think, I’m just glad I managed to stumble across its existence.